-With emergent curriculum as the overarching approach to curriculum development, this course will focus on designing, implementing, and evaluating appropriate activities and environments for children in preschool and kindergarten with a focus on blocks, math, science, woodworking, and technology with literacy and art concepts integrated into each area.
-Emphasis will be on the concrete, practical application of different philosophies, theories, and current research that is manifested in various curriculum models in early childhood education.
-Students will dialogue and reflect together as they explore the cycle of inquiry and project work for developing, implementing and assessing curriculum.
-Emphasis will be on planning stimulating, age-appropriate classroom and outdoor learning environments that encourage child-initiated discovery and act as a tool in behavior management.
-These environments will be child and family friendly, barrier free, inclusionary, and meet state regulatory requirements.
-Students will learn about and apply successful attributes of documentation panels that make children’s learning visible.
-Service Learning is a component of this course.
-A $25 Child and Family Development Center (CFDC) Lab fee will be assessed for all students taking this course.
+With emergent curriculum as the overarching approach to curriculum development, this course focuses on designing, implementing, and evaluating appropriate activities and environments for children in preschool and kindergarten with a focus on blocks, math, science, woodworking, and technology with literacy and art concepts integrated into each area.
+Emphasis is on the concrete, practical application of different philosophies, theories, and current research manifested in early childhood education curriculum models.
+Students reflect together as they explore the cycle of inquiry and project work for developing, implementing, and assessing curriculum.
+Emphasis is on planning stimulating, age-appropriate classroom and outdoor learning environments that encourage child-initiated discovery and act as a tool in behavior management.
+These environments are child- and family-friendly, barrier free, and inclusionary, and meet state regulatory requirements.
+Students learn about and apply successful attributes of documentation panels that make children’s learning visible.
+An NHTI ECE lab fee is assessed for all students taking this course.
 Students are expected to complete 2 hours per week of observation and practice in a preschool or kindergarten setting.